domoticaGrunn/Domotica_en_Energie_besparen/README.md

 Images used in these themes are stored in the directory 'css>theme>images'.

-Default theme is the domoticaGrunn-light theme, this is set in 'index.html'.
+Default theme is the domoticaGrunn-dark theme, this is set in 'index.html'.

 ### domoticaGrunn-light